ParthChande/Air-Canvas/README.md

 2. Gesture Recognition: Identifies the position of the index finger and thumb to interpret gestures.
 3. Drawing Logic: Draws lines on the canvas based on the movement of the index finger, changing colors or clearing the canvas based on user gestures.

-# Code Structure
-- air_canvas.py: The main application file that contains all the logic for hand tracking and drawing.

 # Output
 ![cam](https://github.com/user-attachments/assets/66f976c9-6c14-40e0-8baf-331284ceca73)

 # Dependencies
-opencv-python-headless: OpenCV library for image processing.
+- opencv-python-headless: OpenCV library for image processing.
-numpy: Library for numerical operations.
+- numpy: Library for numerical operations.
-mediapipe: MediaPipe library for hand tracking.
+- mediapipe: MediaPipe library for hand tracking.